Tesla to build Shanghai factory to make Megapack batteries - Xinhua | Headlines

 Elon Musk's automaker will break ground on the plant in the third quarter and start production in the second quarter of 2024, Xinhua reported from a signing ceremony in Shanghai.
 Complementing a huge existing Shanghai plant making electric vehicles, the new factory will initially produce 10,000 Megapack units a year, equal to around 40 gigawatt hours of energy storage, to be sold globally, Xinhua said.

-Megapacks are Tesla's lithium-ion batteries, used for battery-storage power stations.
+With the new Shanghai plant, Tesla will take advantage of China's world leading battery supply chain to ramp up output and lower costs of its Megapack lithium-ion battery units to meet rising demand of energy storage globally as the world shifts to use more renewable energy.
 Tesla generates most of its money from its electric car business, but Musk has committed to grow its solar energy and battery business to roughly the same size.

+Chinese battery giant CATL has also been deepening its collaborations with clients including Tesla in energy storage battery supplies, which its Chairman Robin Zeng expected to have a larger market than batteries powering electric vehicles (EV).
+Tesla currently has a Megafactory in Lathrop, California, capable of manufacturing 10,000 Megapacks per year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)